 The Effects Of Tryptophan On Your Body

-The effects of tryptophan had been considered safe for more than 30 years until an incident in 1988 was to changed this.
-In 1988 more than 1000 people were injured and 37 people lost their lives due to tryptophan supplement use.
-Research carried out by the CDC showed that the cause of this incident was not from the tryptophan supplement itself, but from a contamination in the products.
-The discovery of this information however did not affect the ban on tryptophan that the FDA introduced and are still enforcing today.
+Research carried out by the CDC showed that the cause of this incident was not from the tryptophan supplement itself but from contamination in the products.
+The discovery of this information, however, did not affect the ban on tryptophan that the FDA introduced and is still enforcing today.

 What is Tryptophan: